maxpmaxp/ecap-exif/README.md

 * `memory_filesize_limit`
     Files with size greater than limit will be stored in temporary disk storage, otherwise processing will be done in RAM.
+* `exclude_types`
+    List of semicolon seprated MIME types which shouldn't be handled by adapter.

 ## Supported MIME types